Hey, you!

 • PM2.5 - measuring the impact of particulate matter, otherwise known as fine dust.

-• Temperature - levels above 1,000ppm can cause headaches and drowsiness.
+• Temperature - levels above 1,000 ppm can cause headaches and drowsiness.

 • CO2 - fluctuations in temperature can contribute to Sick Building Syndrome.